TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

+Furthermore, Table~\ref{tab:model_performance2} provides a more detailed view of performance on small objects and defect-specific categories.
+It reports Recall and $\mathrm{mAP}_{50}$ for Polluted Insulator (jyzwh) and Damaged Pole (dgss) — the two most frequently occurring defect types in transmission line inspection — alongside scale-sensitive metrics $\mathrm{AP}_{s}$ and $\mathrm{AP}_{m}$.
+These results offer deeper insights into model behavior and enable fine-grained performance comparisons across representative defect categories.
+Although the dataset contains only 13 large objects, which is insufficient for robust evaluation, they are still part of transmission line defects.
+Our model achieves an $\mathrm{AP}_{l}$ of 0.454 for large objects, representing the average over IoU thresholds from 0.50 to 0.95, demonstrating its capability in detecting large-scale defects despite limited samples.

-To provide a holistic comparison of different detectors, we visualize their performance across multiple evaluation metrics in the form of a radar chart (Fig.~\ref{fig:Radar}).
-The selected models include YOLOv5m, YOLOv8m, YOLO11m, RT-DETR-R18, RT-DETR-x, and TinyDef-DETR, representing both one-stage and Transformer-based detection paradigms.
-The evaluation encompasses a comprehensive set of indicators, namely Recall, $\text{mAP}_{50}$, $\text{mAP}_{50:95}$, $\text{AP}_s$, $\text{AP}_m$, Recall of Polluted Insulator (jyzwh), $\text{mAP}_{50}$ of Polluted Insulator, and $\text{mAP}_{50}$ of Damaged Pole (dgss).
+Finally, a holistic comparison of the selected detectors is presented in the form of a radar chart (Fig.~\ref{fig:Radar}).
+The models included — YOLO v5m, YOLO v8m, YOLO 11m, RT-DETR-R18, RT-DETR-x, and TinyDef-DETR — represent both one-stage and Transformer-based detection paradigms.
+The evaluation encompasses a comprehensive set of indicators, namely Recall, $\mathrm{mAP}_{50}$ , $\mathrm{mAP}_{50:95}$, $\mathrm{AP}_{s}$, $\mathrm{AP}_{m}$, Recall of Polluted Insulator (jyzwh), {mAP${50}$} of Polluted Insulator, and $\mathrm{mAP}_{50}$ of Damaged Pole (dgss).
 For enhanced visual comparability, each metric is normalized to its maximum value.